-For the past few years, home automation systems have really gone mainstream to make our lives convenient, safe, and more comfortable.
+For the past few years, home automation systems have really gone mainstream to make our day to day lives convenient, safe, and more comfortable.

 And, a smart home wouldn’t be complete without a smart thermostat.
-They can keep our homes more comfortable while lowering monthly energy bills.
+They can keep our homes more comfortable by controlling the temperature while lowering monthly energy bills.

-With so many products available in the market today, you might feel overwhelmed and confused on which the best choice is.
+With so many thermostat products available in the market today, you might feel overwhelmed and confused on which the best choice is.
 This article will help you choose the best z-wave thermostat for your needs.